 Discharges to Groundwater — Additional Effluent Limitations

-The Permittee is authorized to discharge process water, mine dewatering water, and stormwater to groundwater at the permitted location subject to the numeric effluent limitations S2 above.
+The Permittee is authorized to discharge process water, mine dewatering water, and stormwater to groundwater at the permitted location subject to the numeric effluent limitations in S2.
 If the Permittee combines discharges from two or more industrial activities, the most stringent effluent limit for each parameter applies.

 There must be no visible oil sheen at any points of discharge to groundwater.

-Any discharge to a pond, lagoon, or other type of impoundment or storage facility that is unlined is considered a discharge to groundwater and is subject to the groundwater quality standards ().
+Any discharge to a pond, lagoon, or other type of impoundment or storage facility that is unlined is considered a discharge to groundwater and is subject to the groundwater quality standards (chapter 173-200 WAC).
 Water ponding at a facility can be considered a discharge to groundwater.

-If a Permittee discharges wastewater below the surface of the ground, such as to a dry well, drainfield, or injection well it must comply with the Underground Injection Control Program regulations ().
+If a Permittee discharges wastewater below the surface of the ground, such as to a dry well, drainfield, or injection well it must comply with the Underground Injection Control Program regulations (chapter 173-218 WAC).

 Discharge to Sanitary Sewer